2000 Year Old Man: Sketch

 Reiner was the straight man, asking interview questions of Brooks, who would improvise answers in a Jewish-American accent.
 The free-wheeling semi-improvised sketches covered a wide variety of topics from marriage ("I have been married several hundred times") and children ("I have over 42,000 children and not one comes to visit me!") to transportation ("What was the means of transportation then?
 Mostly fear.").

 The quality of the sketch was elevated by the quick improvisational wit of Brooks, who would usually use a question as a springboard to unplanned exposition and tangents that would be as much of a surprise to his partner as it was to the audience.
 Reiner continued to act as the voice of the audience, providing questions and challenging Brooks' answers.
 "He was like a district attorney" claims Brooks.
 Reiner's knowledge of history and momentous events raised the bar on the exchanges.
-"I knew the questions" quipped Reiner, "but I didn't know the answers."
+"I knew the questions," quipped Reiner, "but I didn't know the answers."
 While Reiner deferred the great lines to Brooks, he knew his friend well enough to follow along and cross paths enough to prop him up for more opportunities.

+Despite their close friendship, it was acknowledged by 1973 that the 2000 Year Old Man sketch also proved to be a source of "nervous tension" for Brooks and Reiner.
+By the time the sketch underwent a revival in 1973, Brooks and Reiner had not performed the 2000 Year Old Man on albums in over a decade, with the New York Times noting how even by this point in time that "both say that the need to perform is gone."

 Recordings and performances

 Their first television appearances performing the sketch were on The Ed Sullivan Show in February 1961 and then on The Steve Allen Show eight months later.

 Reiner and Brooks released five comedy albums.
 The 2000 Year Old Man character appeared on one track for each of the first three albums and the entirety of the final two.
+However, one side of the 1973 album would only consist of tapes which were recorded when the sketch was performed at Norman Lear's Fire Island, New York home in the 1950s.